-The ergonomic rule-of-thumb is that your elbows should be bent at a 45 degree angle when your hands are resting on the counter top.
-If you try this and take your own specific measurements you’ll know the optimal counter height for your own size.
+The ergonomic rule-of-thumb is that your elbows should be bent at a 45-degree angle when your hands are resting on the counter top.
+If you try this and take your precise measurements, you’ll know the optimal counter height for your size.

 The bed will take much of the space in the bedroom.
-That’s why getting the right size bed, in proportion to the size of the room, is important.
-Generally, a mattress should be longer and wider than the amount of space you or you and your partner use to sleep.
+That’s why getting the right size bed, in proportion to the scale of the room, is important.
+A mattress should be longer and wider than the amount of space you or you and your partner use to sleep.
 The recommended size for two adults to sleep on is a queen size bed.